ninglab/CTKG/Schema.md

-## 18. AdverseEvent-Organ relation
+## 19. AdverseEvent-Organ relation

 This relation indicates which organ system the adverse event belongs to.
 For example, the *Organ* node with ID "0" has the name "Infections and infestations".
 Then, the triplet (0, *AdverseEvent-Organ*, 0) indicates that the adverse event specified by the *AdverseEvent* node with ID "0" can be grouped by body or organ system to the category "Infections and infestations".
 There are 21,286 edges between 21,286 adverse events and 30 organs, and we don't have any attributes on this relation.

-## 19. Study-DropGroup relation
+## 20. Study-DropGroup relation

 This relation indicates which *Study* the *DropGroup* node belongs to.
 For example, the triplet (NCT04322526,*Study-DropGroup*,10828805) indicates that the *DropGroup* node with ID "10828805" belongs to the *Study* with ID "NCT04322526".
 There are 22,272 edges between 8,210 nodes of *Study* and 22,272 nodes of *DropGroup*.
 Each edge of this relation type has an id "study::dropgroup:XXX", and we don't have any attributes on this relation.

-## 20. DropGroup-Period relation
+## 21. DropGroup-Period relation

 This relation indicates that the *DropGroup* node has a discrete stage specified by the *period* node.
 For example, the *period* node with ID "0" has period "Second Intervention (1day)".
 Then, the triplet (10828805,*DropGroup-Period*,0) indicates that the *DropGroup* node with ID "10828805" has the stage "Second Intervention (1day)".
-There are 34,330 edges between 22,272 nodes of *DropGroup* and 34,330  nodes of *DropGroup*.
+There are 34,330 edges between 22,272 nodes of *DropGroup* and 34,330  nodes of *Period*.
 Each edge of this relation type has an id "dropgroup::period:XXX", and we don't have any attributes on this relation.

-## 21. Period-DropRecord relation
+## 22. Period-DropRecord relation

 This relation indicates that in each period specified by the *Period* node, the CTKG has at least one *DropRecord* node which documents the number of participants who cannot complete the period with the specific reason.
 For example, the *period* node with ID "1" has period "Washout (1 Week)".
 Then, the triplet (1,*Period-DropRecord*,3181066) indicates that in this period, several participants in the *DropGroup* connected with the *Period*, didn't complete the period with a specific reason.
 There are 123,627 edges between 25,956 nodes of *Period* and 123,627 nodes of *DropRecord*.
 Each edge of this relation type has an id "period::droprecord:XXX", and we don't have any attributes on this relation.